 Can I hire a Local fisherman and enter the tournaments?

-Yes you can, in fact that’s the least expensive way to enter a tournament.
+Yes, you can.
+It’s the least expensive way to enter a tournament.
 I suggest knowing the local fisherman before hiring.

-What type of vessels are used in tournaments?
+What types of vessels are used in tournaments?

 Sportfishing boats.

-Is there a fee to join/participate in tournaments?
+Is there a fee for joining/participating in tournaments?

 How much does a tournament typically pay to winners?